ssbc/ssb-room-client/readme.md

 // `alias` is a string you want to remove, e.g. "Alice"
 // `cb` will be called with 2nd arg `true` if everything succeeded ssb.roomClient.revokeAlias(roomId, alias, cb)

+// `opts` is an object and needs all of the following fields:
+//   * address: string
+//   * roomId: string
+//   * userId: string
+//   * alias: string
+//   * signature: string
+// `cb` is called with the 2nd arg `rpc` (of the alias' peer) if succeeded ssb.roomClient.consumeAlias(opts, cb)
 ```

 Apart from that, you just use SSB CONN's APIs to connect with Rooms and the peers online in a Room.